-What is the purpose of DMARC, how does it look and work, as well as many more questions related to the famous authentication protocol are answered in the text below.
+What’s the purpose of DMARC; how it looks and works, plus many more questions related to the famous authentication protocol get answered in the text below.
 Make sure you keep reading!

 What is DMARC?

-We’ll kick this article off with the question present in the mind of most readers, “What does DMARC stand for?”.
+We’ll kick off with a basic question – “What does DMARC stand for?”.
 And the answer is – Domain-based Message Authentication, Reporting & Conformance.